 - A foreclosure, deed in lieu of foreclosure, short sale will remain on credit report for a period of 7 years

 - However, consumers can re-establish credit right after foreclosure and recoup the credit drop in a matter of several months by re-establishing credit

 Tax Liens On Credit Report

-Tax liens are derogatory credit items that will drop your credit scores and can be on your credit report for a period of 15 years.
+Tax liens are derogatory credit items that will drop credit scores and can be on credit reports for a period of 15 years.